adoshi22/Credit-Card-Fraud-Detection/README.md

 4. As is observed later, certain transactions had virtually zero instances of fraud.
 In order to obtain improved accuracy for the machine learning algorithms, we subsequently removed certain types of transactions (CASH_IN, DEBIT, PAYMENT) which were skewing our results.

+## Conclusion

+We summarize our findings as follows:

+* Fraudulent transactions only exist in CASH_OUT and TRANSFER type of transactions.
+* Accounts with funds more than a particular threshold are a bigger target for fraudsters.
+* Fraudulent transactions can potentially occur during any time of the day.
+* Machine learning via logistic regression results in a higher accuracy rate for this data.

 ## References
 * (https://www.kaggle.com/ntnu-testimon/paysim1)
 * (https://towardsdatascience.com/methods-for-dealing-with-imbalanced-data-5b761be45a18)